soniabrami/toddmotto.github.io/_posts/2015-11-13-exploring-the-angular-1-5-component-method.md

 Read my full write-up about [one-way bindings](/one-way-data-binding-in-angular-1-5).

+### Lifecycle hooks

+Each component has a well-defined set of lifecycle hooks, read the [full article here](https://toddmotto.com/angular-1-5-lifecycle-hooks).

 ### Disabling isolate scope

 Components are always created with isolate scope.
 Here's the relevant part from the source code: